-Stipends and Salary support are exclusive of Superannuation Guarantee, workers compensation, leave loading and payroll tax.
+Stipends and Salary support do not include Superannuation Guarantee, workers compensation, leave loading, payroll tax or other on costs.

 14.2 Project Support

 Project Support, provided with Future Leader Fellowships, Vanguard Grants and the First Nations CVD Grant, is to support the costs of conducting the proposed research.
 The costs must be directly related and integral to achieving the outcomes of the project.
 Project support funds cannot be used to supplement the salary of the CIA.